hbowie/iwisdom/docs/index.md

 Menu Location
 :    If running on a Mac, you may wish to have the menus appear at the top of the screen, rather than at the top of the window.

+<h3 id="tags-export-prefs">Tags Export Prefs</h3>

+Tags to Select
+:    Leave this blank to select all tags on any export, including a data export performed as part of a Publish process.
+Specifying one or more tags here will limit the content of the export to items containing at least one of those tags.

+Tags to Suppress
+:    Any tags specified here will be removed from all tags fields appearing on exports.
+This may be useful to suppress tags used for selection at Publish time, as opposed to tags that will appear in the eventual output being created.

 <h2 id="help">Help</h2>